 What is a linear phase equalizer?
 A linear phase EQ is a type of equalization that does not alter the phase relationship of the source.
-There is no phase-shift and, therefore, the phase is “linear”.
+There is no phase shift, and, therefore, the phase is “linear”.
 Achieving linear phase is not possible with analog circuits and has been made possible with computer coding.

-Many analog and digital equalizers are considered “minimum phase EQs” since manufacturers typically design their EQs to have as minimal a phase-shift as possible.
-As we’ve discussed previously in the section on filters, the reactive components (typically capacitors) in analog EQs shift the phase of some frequencies in the output relative to the input.
+Many analog and digital equalizers are considered “minimum phase EQs” since manufacturers typically design their EQs to have as minimal a phase shift as possible.
+As we've discussed previously in the section on filters, the reactive components (typically capacitors) in analog EQs shift the phase of some frequencies in the output relative to the input.

-This phase-shift will affect the sound.
-In some cases, the phase-shift produces sonically pleasing effects and in many other cases, it doesn’t.
+This phase shift will affect the sound.
+In some cases, the phase shift produces sonically pleasing effects, and in many other cases, it doesn't.

 An issue with more complex minimum phase filters and EQs is that, while the amplitude graph shows us an expected frequency response, the phase-shift (we typically cannot visually see what's happening with phase without an external device or plugin) tells a completely different story.

-For example, we could have a boost in the EQ at a certain frequency and, at a frequency nearby, the phase-shift could be 180º, meaning we’ll ultimately have a notch within our boosted range.
-We’d only see that we’re boosting on an amplitude chart but we’d really be affecting the signal differently.
+For example, we could have a boost in the EQ at a certain frequency and, at a frequency nearby, the phase shift could be 180º, meaning we'll ultimately have a notch within our boosted range.
+We'd only see that we're boosting on an amplitude chart, but we'd really be affecting the signal differently.

 With linear phase EQ, what we see in the amplitude plot is what we get!

 Linear phase EQs are made possible thanks to digital signal processing (DSP).
-These filters effectively analyze the frequency content of a signal and apply gain to the appropriate frequencies via FIR (finite impulse response) filters in order to eliminate any phase-shifting that arises.
+These filters effectively analyze the frequency content of a signal and apply gain to the appropriate frequencies via FIR (finite impulse response) filters to eliminate any phase-shifting that arises.

 This process is rather CPU intensive and will cause delay in the output signal through latency.
 To make up for this latency, linear phase EQs will shift the output signal earlier in time.
-This causes “pre-ring” where an echo will precede the intended output, particularly if this signal has strong transients.
+This causes “pre-ring,” where an echo will precede the intended output, particularly if this signal has strong transients.

 So linear phase EQ essentially trades phase shift for pre-ringing artifacts.
-This is great for surgical narrow filtering but is likely not as good a choice for gentler equalization and EQ for transient signals like drum tracks.
+This is great for narrow surgical filtering but is likely not as good a choice for gentler equalization and EQ for transient signals like drum tracks.